What is Wilms tumor?

 Other types of kidney cancers in children

-About 9 of 10 kidney cancers in children are Wilms tumors, but in rare cases children may develop other types of kidney tumors.
+Most kidney cancers in children are Wilms tumors, but in rare cases children can develop other types of kidney tumors.

 Clear cell sarcoma of kidney (CCSK)